-There are risk limits, set by Board of Directors, in line with the risk appetite, describing relevant credit limits such as single borrower limit, group exposure limit, sectorial limit, credit approval authorities and their approval limits.
+There are risk limits, set by Board of Directors, describing relevant credit limits such as single borrower limit, group exposure limit, sectorial limit, credit approval authorities and their approval limits.
 Risk limits are determined by comparing Turkey and Israel legislations and the most conservative limitation is taken as benchmark while determining the internal limit.
-These limits are approved and quarterly reviewed by Board of Directors and ALCO and executive committee supervise the compliance with the limits.